 Skip to main content

-Version: v0.5 🚧
+Version: v0.6 🚧

-How to create token
+How to Create Token

 In this document, you will learn how to use a token to access the Karpor dashboard.

-Hub cluster adopts the same role-based access control (RBAC) mechanism as Kubernetes.
-This means that in order to access the hub cluster, users need to create a ClusterRole, ServiceAccount, and the corresponding ClusterRoleBinding in the hub cluster to bind the two.
+Hub Cluster adopts the same Role-Based Access Control (RBAC) mechanism as Kubernetes.
+This means that in order to access the Hub Cluster, users need to create a ClusterRole, ServiceAccount, and the corresponding ClusterRoleBinding in the Hub Cluster to bind the two.
 To enhance user experience, we have preset two ClusterRoles: karpor-admin and karpor-guest.
 The karpor-admin role has permissions to perform all actions on the dashboard, including but not limited to adding or deleting clusters, creating resource groups, etc., while the karpor-guest role is limited to view-only actions on the dashboard.
 As users gain a deeper understanding of Karpor, they can create additional ClusterRoles based on their needs to achieve more granular permission management.

-Exporting the Kubeconfig for the Hub Cluster
+Exporting the KubeConfig for the Hub Cluster

-kubectl get configmap karpor-kubeconfig -n karpor -o yaml
+kubectl get configmap karpor-kubeconfig -n karpor -o go-template='{{.data.config}}' > $HOME/.kube/karpor-hub-cluster.kubeconfig

-Forward the services of the hub cluster to the local machine
+Forward the Services of the Hub Cluster to the Local Machine

 kubectl -n karpor port-forward svc/karpor-server 7443:7443

-Create ServiceAccount and ClusterRoleBinding for your users
+Create ServiceAccount and ClusterRoleBinding for Your Users

 kubectl create serviceaccount karpor-admin